Suren55/Servease---Marketplace/README.md

 <h1>Servease</h1>

-<p>An online online marketplace for bakers and cake buyers.
+<p>An online marketplace for bakers and cake buyers.
 The goal is to match bakers and people who are looking to buy customized cakes</p>

 ## Screenshots